MPh-py/MPh/docs/limitations.md

 It therefore inherits its limitation, in that only one Java virtual machine can be managed within the same Python session, and thus only one Comsol client.
-If several simulations are to be run in parallel, distributed over independent process cores in an effort to achieve maximum speed-up of a parameter sweep, they have to be started as separate Python (sub-)processes.
+If several simulations are to be run in parallel, distributed over independent processor cores in an effort to achieve maximum speed-up of a parameter sweep, they have to be started as separate Python (sub-)processes.